Marquette Park

 Winter brings intense colors of blue and white to the shore.
 Photo Credit: Peggy Vanhala

 See where Octave Chanute did his first flying experiments, that helped the Wright Brothers!
-Located in front of the Gary Aquatorium.
+Memorial is in front of the Gary Aquatorium.

-Millers dog friendly beaches are great for walks year round.
-This is the beach directly north of the Gary Aquatorium.
+The beaches here are dog friendly (except for guarded area in summer), and great for walks year round.
+This is the beach area directly north of the Gary Aquatorium.

 Aerial view of the Tuskegee Memorial shows Chicago skyline on the opposite Lake Michigan shore!
 Photo Credit: Ed Stojancevich